Frequently Asked Questions

 - Experience personal growth

-Ongoing Support: As the students attend classes, the coordinator, peer mentors and volunteers of Axcess Acadia support the students by shaping course content and adapting assignments to meet their unique individual needs and abilities.
+Ongoing Support: As students attend classes, their coordinator, peer mentors and volunteers of Axcess Acadia support the students by shaping course content and adapting assignments to meet their unique individual needs and abilities.
 Their programs are designed to mirror other university students' academic experiences, including classes, labs, library work, study groups, and field trips.
 Students may study in any faculty or school at Acadia University with the permission of the course instructor.

 For an up-to-date breakdown of the cost of attending Acadia University through Axcess Acadia please visit the application page.